Kotov584/Manabu/README.md

 # Manabu
-Manabu - Open-source learning web application which aims to simplify online studies
+Manabu - Open-source learning tool which aims to simplify online studies

 This project is underdevelopment.